Counterfactual Multi-Agent Policy Gradients: Methods

 In this paper, we focus on settings with discrete actions.
 However, COMA can be easily extended to continuous actions spaces by estimating the expectation in \eqref{eqn:advantage} with Monte Carlo samples or using functional forms that render it analytical, e.g., Gaussian policies and critic.

 The following lemma establishes the convergence of COMA to a locally optimal policy.
-The proof follows directly from the convergence of single-agent actor-critic algorithms \citep{sutton1999policy,konda2000actor}, and is subject to the same assumptions.
+The proof follows directly from the convergence of single-agent actor-critic algorithms \citep{sutton1999policy}, and is subject to the same assumptions. \citeauthor{lyu2024centralizedcriticsmultiagentreinforcement} (\citeyear{lyu2024centralizedcriticsmultiagentreinforcement}, Appendix E.2) prove a related result, showing that a family of cooperative policy gradient methods with centralized critics, which includes COMA, converge to local optima assuming access to the correct policy values, i.e., a perfect critic.

 \begin{lemma} For an actor-critic algorithm with a compatible TD(1) critic following a COMA policy gradient

 at each iteration $k$,